bootlin/training-materials/slides/realtime-linux-configuration/realtime-linux-configuration.typ

 - Synchronisation mechanism that can deferred object reclamation

-- Deffered reclamation can be executed on any CPU `RCU callbacks`
+- Deferred reclamation can be executed on any CPU `RCU callbacks`

 - We can prevent CPU cores from running RCU callbacks with \
   `rcu_nocbs=<cpus> rcu_nocb_poll`